SegoviaJ/ai-case-study/README.md

 1. **Provide a Vendor Agnostic Product:**

-   - **Description:** Alow the Cisco Security Cloud / Robust Intelligence's AI security to be implemented across hardware from any network equipment vendor via containerization/translation, similar to Cisco NSO.
+   - **Description:** Alow the Cisco Security Cloud / Robust Intelligence's AI security to be implemented across hardware from any network equipment vendor via containerization/translation, similar to Cisco's exiting NSO product offering.
    - **Benefits:** This would increase adoption rates by making the product appealing to multi-vendor enterprises.

 2. **Continue Development of Industry-Specific AI Security Solutions:**